 Don’t wait for the perfect moment to tell your kids no. Put in daily practice time.
 Does that sound like a negative thing?
 Then reframe the way you talk about it.

 My kids want to eat snacks and play with toys during church.
 My answer is, of course, no. I constantly remind them, “Out of an entire week, I ask you to sit still and be quiet for just one hour.
 That’s not asking too much.”
 When they fight with each other, I take them out for a reminder and a consequence (a chore they can do the moment we get home, for instance).

 On the advice of parents whose kids are older than mine, I’ve decided that my young kids don’t need access to social media until high school.
 That’s hard for all of us.
 I want them to be able to interact with their friends.
-But it’s not worth the problems that come with giving social media to kids who aren’t old enough to understand the responsibilities that come with such a powerful tool.
-Both my children and we parents have to practice this “no” on a regular basis in a world that accepts technology so quickly.
+But it’s not worth the trouble that comes with giving social media to kids who aren’t old enough to understand the responsibilities of such a powerful tool.
+Both children and parents have to practice this “no” on a regular basis in a world that accepts technology so quickly.